mohamedhassan218/C_Sharp/README.md

 This repo is an area to put all important code examples I've codded during my journey to learn the C#!

+In most cases (not all) I understand the tutorial code and create a different-easier version to simplify the idea behind the topic.

+**Enjoy Learning!!**

 ## Resources